Skip to main content

 • Sensitive data exposed to wrong users (privacy risk)

 Example finding: "15 users have 'View All Data' permission but only 3 need it.
-Recommend reducing permissions to minimize risk."
+Recommend reducing permissions to minimise risk."

 2. Data Quality Assessment